author:

 ProblemsProblem 1:

 The turbocompressor intakes air at a temperature of 15 °C and a pressure of 0,1013 MPa, the air at the turbocompressor outlet is 293 °C and the pressure is 0,802 MPa.
 Determine the additional losses, the preheat factor and the internal efficiency ηi.
 The turbocompressor has 12 stages.
-The compression is uncooled or consider adiabatic compression.
+The compression is uncooled respectively consider adiabatic compression.
 The solution of this problem is shown in Appendix 1.

 Symbol descriptions are in Appendix 1.